Aaron Judge Player Props: Yankees vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is fourth in the league with a collective 9.4 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings compiled by the Braves pitching staff ranks fourth in the league.

-- The Braves' 3.91 team ERA ranks eighth among all MLB pitching staffs.
+- The Braves have a 3.90 team ERA that ranks eighth across all league pitching staffs.

-- The Braves give up the fourth-fewest home runs in baseball (125 total, 1.1 per game).
+- Braves pitchers combine to give up 125 home runs (1.1 per game), the fourth-fewest in the league.

-- The lefty last pitched on Wednesday against the Pittsburgh Pirates, when he went four innings, allowing four earned runs while giving up six hits.
+- The righty's most recent time out was on Thursday against the Pittsburgh Pirates, when he went five innings, surrendering five earned runs while allowing six hits.

-- The 29-year-old has put up an ERA of 2.50, with 9.3 strikeouts per nine innings, in seven games this season.
-Opponents have a .233 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.